maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 In fact, a supply and demand model can neatly explain the data.
 Demand to live in cities like Vancouver has increased, and restrictive zoning has prevented supply from keeping up.
-This mismatch causes both higher housing prices and higher land values.
+This supply and demand mismatch causes both higher housing prices and higher land values.

 Condon is fond of claiming that Vancouver's city center has tripled the stock of homes, yet prices remain very high.
 He is simply unable to conceive of demand being a cause of housing prices.